0xd4y/RevShell/README.md

 optional arguments:
   -h, --help        show this help message and exit
-  -i , --ip         Specify the IP address you want to listen on.
-  -p , --port       The port you want to listen on.
+  -i , --ip         Specify the IP address you want to listen on -p , --port       The port you want to listen on
   -s , --shell      Which shell you want to use (e.g. /bin/bash, /bin/sh, etc.)
   -t , --rev-type   The kind of reverse shell you would like (e.g. perl, python, nc, etc.)
-  -e , --encode     Specify encoding for the shell.
+  -e , --encode     Specify encoding for the shell
-  -c, --clipboard   Copies into clipboard.
+  -c, --clipboard   Copies into clipboard
-  -f, --force       Forces tool to accept argument.
+  -f, --force       Forces tool to accept argument
+  -o, --outfile     File to output payload

 === Supported reverse shell types ===